 Proportions are important as they tell us where to end our clothes, such as hems on skirts, hems on tops and jackets.
+Should you end above the knee or below?
+Where to end your tops and jackets?
+These questions are not so much about body shapes but body proportions.

 They help to create a balanced and harmonious appearance and can help us look taller and slimmer, or shorter and curvier.